 False teeth costs in the US

+How much are false teeth?
+And how much do good dentures cost?
 The cost of dentures in the US covers a large price range since there are so many variables involved.

 For a good quality but affordable custom-made set of dentures, you can expect to pay $800 – $1,500 for a full arch.
 These usually come with a warranty of around 2 years.